 Renters' Insurance Overview

 Renters' insurance covers you against financial loss if your personal property (contents) is damaged or destroyed from a covered peril.
-A peril is something that causes or may cause injury, loss, or destruction, such as a fire, tornado, or hurricane.
-A list of normally covered perils is included under the “coverage” section.
-In some cases flood coverage may be added by endorsement to your renter’s policy.
-If your company doesn’t provide flood coverage for your personal property, a separate policy can be purchased.
+A peril is something that may cause damage to or destruction of your property such as a fire, hurricane or theft.
+A list of normally covered perils is included under the “coverage” section below.
+In some cases, flood coverage may be added by endorsement to your renter’s policy.
+If your insurer does not provide flood coverage for your personal property, a separate policy can be purchased.
 If you are interested in coverage for flood, you should consult your agent.

-Although we have discussed some of the coverage available in this overview, insurance contracts vary between insurance companies so you should always review the coverage provided in your own policy to determine whether you have the coverage you need.
-It’s too late to obtain additional coverage after a loss has occurred.
+Although we have discussed some of the coverages available in this overview, insurance contracts vary between insurance companies so you should always review the coverage provided in your own policy to determine whether you have the coverage you need.
+It is too late to obtain additional coverage after a loss has occurred.

-Personal Property/Coverage C: Your personal property is normally covered anywhere in the world; unless, the property is located at another residence owned by you and not insured.
+Personal Property/Coverage C: Your personal property is generally covered anywhere in the world.
 If your property is located in another residence owned by you, but not insured, the policy may limit the amount of coverage provided to 10% of the total coverage.
-Most policies also include limited coverage for improvements or betterments made to the residence by the insured.
+Most policies also include limited coverage for improvements or betterments made to the residence by an insured.

 There are special limits on certain items such as jewelry, guns, furs, money, cameras, art or antiques, etc. You should review this list found in your policy and speak to your agent about additional coverage if needed.